 Crisis management (CM)

-Ensuring that your company is able to make decisions and act quickly in the event of any event that threatens your company is the focus of our crisis management (CM).
-CM establishes an organisational form with structures and responsible persons who can react effectively and efficiently and appropriately to the situation, ward off or minimise potential negative effects and protect unaffected parts of the company.
-We meet the risks and challenges by applying our more than 20 years of experience, methods and tools to them.
-Our approach is based on internationally recognized standards (ISO 22301, ISO 27031), the requirements of KRITIS and other auditing requirements as well as our many years of project experience.
+We address the risks and challenges by applying our more than 20 years of experience, methods and tools to you.
+Our approach is based on internationally recognised standards (ISO 22301, ISO 27031), the requirements of KRITIS and other auditing requirements, as well as our many years of project experience.

 CM further enhancement and implementation